mikeruhl/AzureDnsTools/README.md

 ### -Force
 Will force dialogs to yes answers.
 There are 2 possible dialogs: One to confirm the domain if inferred from the filename and one to create a DNS Zone that doesn't exist.

+### -IpFilterSource
+Specify an IP or just a prefix to filter out records you do not want to migrate.
+I used this because I didn't want to migrate dead records, which in my case, all started with the same network part.

 ### -SubscriptionId
 Optional Parameter to select a subscription id upon Azure login.